vinhomeu/vinhomeu/content/wines/zimbro-doc.en.md

 image: "/images/wines/zimbro-red.png"
 ---

 Douro in it's full power!
-This thick inky tinto made of the local Touriga Nacional, Tinta Roriz and Touriga Francesa is a great example of this region's exceptional wines.
-And this family run vineyard is pure winemaker art, that you should definitely about.
-Enjoy it best with friends and a nice plate of pasta, red meats or your favourite cheese.
+This thick inky tinto made of the local Touriga Nacional, Tinta Roriz and Touriga Francesa ranks among the top 7% of the best wines in the world (according to vivino.com) is a great example of this region's exceptional wines.
+And this family run vineyard is pure winemaker art, that you should definitely know about.
+Enjoy it best with friends and a nice plate of pasta, red meat or your favourite cheese.